thephpleague/period/docs/4.0/chart/labels.md

 ---
 layout: default
-title: Associating labels to the charts
+title: Adding labels to the generated charts
 ---

 # Setting the Dataset labels

-By default you are required to provide a label per item added present in a `Dataset` object.
+By default you are required to provide a label per item present in a `Dataset` object.
-The package provides a `LabelGenerator` interface that ease generating and creating labels for your visualization.
+The package provides a `LabelGenerator` interface that ease generating labels for stroking.

 A `LabelGenerator` implementing class is needed for the following methods